wangenau/variational_mesh/docs/tutorial.rst

    >>> from flosic_os import ase2pyscf, xyz_to_nuclei_fod
    >>> from flosic_scf import FLOSIC

+| At first, a geometry file is needed: :download:`H2.xyz </../examples/07_pyflosic_usage/H2.xyz>`
-At next we have to set up the calculation details.
+| Next, the calculation details have to be set up.

 .. code-block:: python